Music Makers: At the Piano I and II

 - Tote bags can be ordered from Musikgarten

-- You are welcome to do a makeup class in one of the other Music Makers: At the Keyboard sections, but it is a good idea to call the teacher of the makeup class in case there have been any schedule changes
+- You are welcome to do a makeup class in one of the other Music Makers: At the Piano sections, but it is a good idea to call the teacher of the makeup class in case there have been any schedule changes

 - Makeup classes must be done during the same semester as the missed class